bradendubois/Interactive-Amiibo-Stand/README.md

 ## Formatting Audio Data

 There are (at most) two clips that will play on a particular Amiibo.
-The first song the user wants to play must be formatted as "\<CID\>.wav", where \<CID\> corresponds to the Character ID of the Amiibo (see tables below or in the ``cid-tables`` directory).
+The first song the user wants to play must be formatted as "\<CID\>.wav", where \<CID\> corresponds to the Character ID of the Amiibo (see tables in the ``cid-tables`` directory).
 After this clip has played, if the Amiibo is still present, it can play (and loop until the Amiibo is removed) a second clip, formatted "\<CID\>_song.wav".

 If an audio clip is not present for a particular Amiibo, it will print out an error message, followed by the name of the file it expected to find.
 If you get a new Amiibo, that'll be the easiest way to find what the CID/filename should be.